AI4ScienceConf/AI4ScienceConf.github.io/source/cfs.md

 - Symposium contributed content deadline: August 15, 2025

 ---
-## CAIS 2025 symposia committee
+## CAIS 2025 symposium committee
-The CAIS 2025 symposia committee will commit to providing support for each symposium and coordinate all symposium events.
+The CAIS 2025 symposium committee will commit to providing support for each symposium and coordinate all symposium events.
 Here are our members you can reach out via email.
 (Please also label “CAIS 2025 Symposia” in the title)

 Chair: Lixue Cheng (Microsoft Research AI for Science Lab); [sherrylixuecheng@gmail.com](mailto:sherrylixuecheng@gmail.com)